ChouYuduki/ChouYuduki/README.md

 Hoping to be a triliguist
 📫 How to reach me:
 My email: chouyuduki@gmail.com
-the profile is Sion, from minori's game Eden*
+the profile image is Sion, from minori's game Eden*

 <!--
 **ChouYuduki/ChouYuduki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.